bugsnag/bugsnag-unity/UPGRADING.md

 See our [online docs](https://docs.bugsnag.com/platforms/unity/customizing-error-reports/) for further information.

 ### Default context
-The `Context` of an event is no longer set by default to the current scene name.
-If you want to continue having `Context` set to the scene name you should set `Bugsnag.Context = <scene name>;` when it changes.
+The `Context` of an event is no longer set by default to the last loaded scene name.
+This will change how errors are displayed on your dashboard and may affect the grouping of errors if you are using the "Group by error context" project setting.
+If you want to continue having `Context` set to the last loaded scene name you should set `Bugsnag.Context = <scene name>;` on scene loads.

+The last loaded scene name is now captured in metadata as `app.lastLoadedUnityScene`.

 ### Bugsnag client API changes